looselycoupled/cmsc828b-noise-project/README.md

 ## Todo

 * load saved checkpoint and use it
-* change to using newstest for val/dev set
-* Save tokenizers so we dont have to waste time redoing it each test run
+* modify logging to save to file in addition to console

 ## Notes